edward-lucyszyn/edward-lucyszyn/README.md

 **Kidz'On** is an app designed to easily offer family activities, especially for children, close to your location!
 I developed the app **from scratch**, implementing **features such as user management, synchronized family accounts, nearby activity search, interactive map, automatic translation, authentication, and messaging**.
 The data comes from the website [kidzon.fr](kidzon.fr), which was created by a friend I partnered with for this mission.
 On the website, businesses can register their locations and activities.
 We also **set up the database, messaging system, and all backend features together**.

-## Acoustical Pollution Control Optimization Project
+## Acoustical Pollution Control Optimization Project - Nov 2023

 <p align="center">
   <img src="https://raw.githubusercontent.com/edward-lucyszyn/acoustic-optimization-problem/main/results/fig_u0_re_plot.jpg" width="400" />